MattParkerDev/DotNetSolutionTools/README.md

 `-d|--enable-disabled` enables disabled implicit usings in all project files
 `-a|--enable-all` enables implicit usings in all project files

-**warnings-as-errors** `<SolutionFilePath>` **NOT IMPLEMENTED IN CLI YET** Find projects in sln that don't have TreatWarningsAsErrors enabled.
+**warnings-as-errors** `<SolutionFilePath>` Find projects in sln that don't have TreatWarningsAsErrors enabled.
 Optionally enables them.
 _options_
 `-m|--add-missing` adds missing TreatWarningsAsErrors to all project files
-`-d|--enable-disabled` enables disabled TreatWarningsAsErrors in all project files
-`-a|--enable-all` enables TreatWarningsAsErrors in all project files

 **clear-bin-obj** `<SolutionFolderPath>` **NOT IMPLEMENTED IN CLI YET** Deletes all bin and obj folders, and node_modules folders in the solution folder.